Sutphin Boulevard–Archer Avenue–JFK Airport station: Station layout

 The Sutphin Boulevard–Archer Avenue–JFK Airport station contains two levels, each with two tracks and an island platform.
 The E train serves the upper level (IND) at all times.
 The J and Z trains serve the lower level (BMT); the former operates all times and the latter operates during rush hours in the peak direction.
-The next stop to the west is Jamaica–Van Wyck for trains and 121st Street for trains.
+The next stop to the west is Jamaica–Van Wyck for E trains, 121st Street for local J and skip-stop Z trains, and 111th Street for skip-stop J trains.
 The next stop to the east is Jamaica Center–Parsons/Archer.
 Like the other stations on the Archer Avenue Line, Sutphin Boulevard is fully ADA-accessible.
 Both platforms are 600 ft in length, standard for a full-length B Division train.

 As with other stations constructed as part of the Program for Action, the Sutphin Boulevard–Archer Avenue–JFK Airport station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.
 This station had six escalators and two elevators when it opened.
 The station's mezzanine is located above the IND platform under the intersection of Sutphin Boulevard and Archer Avenue.

 There are gray vertical acoustic tile side walls and a glassed-in crossover.
 The mezzanine is glass and stainless steel and features a "Sutphin" mosaic on the geographic north wall.
 The station's tiling scheme is creme along the platform walls, with some patches of maroon and orange tiling in various places.